luisprmat/laravel-lang-installer/README.md

         <img src="https://img.shields.io/packagist/l/luisprmat/laravel-lang-installer" alt="License">
     </a>
 </p>

+## _This package is archived_
+The Laravel Lang package has had extreme changes incompatibles with this package.
+Use Laravel-lang/publisher instead.

 This package helps us to quickly install the language files in a preferably fresh Laravel application.